-Growing food is one of the coolest things you can do.
+Growing your own food is one of the coolest things you can do.

 I live in central New York, in zone 5b where we have WINTER and a relatively short growing season.
 Our frost-free time is from about Mother’s Day through the end of September.